Gitanshh20/Gitanshh20/README.md

 - 🐍 I have full knowledge of Python and NumPy
 - ⚡ I enjoy solving problems and automating things
 - 📚 Currently learning AI and ML with tool Pytorch
 - 🎯 Goal: Become a professional AI Engineer
+- 🛠️ Tools: Github & Github Desktop

 ---